philipwalton/blog/_articles/private-instance-variables-in-javascript.md

 }
 -->

 Everyone once in a while I get a little annoyed that properties on `this` can't be private in JavaScript.
-I mean, you can't make properties on any object private in JavaScript, but I find it especially limiting that it can't be done on `this`.
+To be fair, you can't make *any* properties private in JavaScript, but I find it especially limiting that it can't be done on `this`.

 The equivalent to private properties on `this` would be private members or instance variables in many other object oriented language.
-In fact, in most other languages, instance variables are private by default, and can only be modified outside of the class definition with getters and setters.
+In fact, in most other languages, instance variables are private by default, and can only be modified outside of the class definition by using getters and setters.

 Privacy and encapsulations are interesting concepts.
 They're kind of like laws in a society.
 It's possible to write a well-designed program without privacy and encapsulation just like it's possible to have a peaceful and orderly society without laws.
 But in reality, it turns out these constraints are actually very helpful because even the best of us end up tempted to do bad things every once in a while.